ram-ram14/miniature-invention/README.md

 ### Approach Taken

+I initially started by writing a plan of how I would create this game.
+I realised that the game-board is split into 9 squares, which game me an idea about how the logic would work.
+I proceeded to declare the variables, added the business logic and then add event listeners to the 'square class'.
+Eventually, I noticed that I didn't have a way to reset the game, so I had to go back and add a 'restart-button' to my HTML and a corresponding event listener.
+I added CSS periodically, but I now know that it would be best to focus on the core functionality first and add asthetics at the very end.

 ### Difficulties encountered when building this

 Initially, I mistakenly didn't realise that the 3x3 grid would have 9 squares.
 I only anticipated needing 6 and I had trouble understanding how to make the grid work.